 READ MORE >>> How to declutter and organize

 Declutter at a speed that feels manageable to you but still gets the job done and look at everything you think about buying from here on out with the most discerning of eyes.

 Gratefully donate the good stuff to a thrift store and put the rest in the trash.

 - You’ll do better from here on out.

 - The thrift stores will help people right here in our community.

 - Your house won’t be full of trash anymore.

-Can you practice doing that this Saturday?
 What do you have that simply needs to be tossed in the trash?
 It’s taking up space in your home, it’s not donatable, you couldn’t pay anyone to buy it at a yard sale, it’s just done.
 Can that be okay?